dribnet/purvs/README.md

 ## PS2 MDDN 242 2018
-# pokeything
+# Fugfont

 I had to discard the Bezier Splines for now and go very simple for the sake of time.
 I have landed on two triangles and a line that is built out of vertices.
 In the future I will be exploring vertex control further as it is a topic that interests me greatly.
 For now I will settle on the 3 vertices that I am currently controlling.
 I also chose some triangles for another element that I will rotate around the screen to add to the line and create some more letter shapes.
+It was interesting working with the limited varibales and seeing how many values from the other letters could translate into other letters partially.

-For this iteration of the project the current parameters are:
+For the final iteration of the project the parameters were:
   * `vert_1x` : Vertex 1 X position
   * `vert_1y` : Vertex 1 Y position
   * `vert_2x` : Vertex 2 X position